 However, whenever I have been asked: “Where is your favorite place to paddle?”
 I always say, “in the boat or on the board”.
 I have always loved the connection to the water through my paddle, body, boat, or board and search for rhythm, harmony, the glide and grace of motion.
 It’s a Waltz, Tango, a dance with the water.
 The more I think about it, the more I realize I am merging with the FLOW.

 MY KINGDOM FOR THE FLOW

 What is Flow?
-Well, the more you research it, the more you will find out how and why Flow just might be the Elixir of Life itself.
-Moreover, the bottle of this Elixir is INSIDE every one of you.
+Well, the more you research it, the more you’ll find out how and why Flow just might be the Elixir of Life itself.
+Moreover, the bottle of this elixir is INSIDE every one of you.

 What is Flow?

 A quick definition is: In positive psychology, a flow state, also known colloquially as being in the zone, is the mental state of operation in which a person performing an activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the process of the activity.

 I read Mihaly’s book, but it is Steven Kotler who takes Flow and turns a lake into an ocean of understanding in his book The Rise of The Superman.